airbytehq/airbyte/docs/integrations/sources/pinterest.md

 1. [Log into your Airbyte Cloud](https://cloud.airbyte.io/workspaces) account.
 2. In the left navigation bar, click **Sources**.
 In the top-right corner, click **+new source**.
 3. On the Set up the source page, enter the name for the Pinterest connector and select **Pinterest** from the Source type dropdown.
-4. Enter the `start_date` you want your sync to start from
+4. Enter the `start_date` you want your sync to start from. `start_date` should be no older than 914 days from today, that's the restriction of the Pinterest API for some of the streams.
 5. Choose `OAuth2.0` in `Authorization Method` list
 6. Click on `Authenticate your Pinterest account` button
 7. Proceed with OAuth authentication of your account in the pop-up window that appears after previous step